FrederikTobner/JANUS/Documentation/Core-Principles/Standards.md

 **Warnings are the compiler telling you that you fucked up.** Fix it.
 Don't suppress it.
 Don't ignore it.

-Common warnings that mean you fucked up:
+Common warnings that mean you made an error:
 - Unused variables (delete them)
 - Implicit function declarations (missing include)
 - Type mismatches (fix your types)